Depositary decoded: How U.S. managers benefit from a single partner model

 Outsourcing: the benefits of finding the right partner

 Outsourcing can free up internal capacity for fund managers, while providing access to deeper expertise and technology.
 While some in the industry view outsourcing as carrying inherent risks, the reality is that with the right partner, those risks can be effectively mitigated, resulting in a more productive, reliable and scalable operating model.
-A recent real estate industry report by AREF raised seven potential risks of outsourcing, to which Richard Anthony and Daniel Kalish respond, demonstrating how each can be addressed and transformed into an opportunity for operational excellence.
+A recent article by AREF highlighted the benefits and potential risks of the outsourcing process.
+Here Richard Anthony and Daniel Kalish respond, demonstrating how each risk can be addressed and transformed into an opportunity for operational excellence.

 Real estate fund managers are increasingly outsourcing fund administration functions, including accounting, investor reporting, compliance, and secretarial services, as an alternative to building and maintaining in-house teams.
 This market trend informed a recent article by the UK’s Association of Real Estate Funds (AREF), which explored the risks and benefits of outsourcing for private fund managers.